Yu-Group/clinical-rule-vetting/rulevetting/projects/tbi_pecarn/data_dictionary.md

 		- another substantial non-head injury
 		- Coded as: (0: no, 1: yes, or missing)

+* Drugs
+	- Clinical suspicion for alcohol or drug intoxication (not by laboratory testing)?

 * AgeinYears
 	- the age of the individual in years